LDstat/TLDA/README.md

 # TLDA
 We provide the R code for high-dimensional Transfer Linear Discriminant Analysis (TLDA), which leverages informative source datasets to improve classification performance on the target task.
+As a byproduct, we also provide one of simulation from our paper.
+Currently, the paper is under major revision.
+We will provide the detailed content of the paper as soon as it is accepted.
+To be continued.